Terms & Services

 • Minimum Charge – A baseline fee applies to all projects.

-• Post-Production – All extraordinary or non-standard Photoshop requests are billed at the hourly editing rate.
+• Post-Production – Editing and Photoshop work are billed at an hourly rate.

-• Estimates – Estimates are provided upon request.
+• Estimates – Estimates are provided upon request and reflect anticipated scope, complexity, and turnaround expectations.

 LICENSING & USAGE

 All photography services are licensed, not sold.
-By default, the photographer retains copyright to all images.
+The photographer retains copyright to all images by default.

-• Portfolio Rights – Photographer retains the right to use all commissioned images for self-promotion and portfolio purposes.
+• The photographer retains the right to use commissioned images for self-promotion and portfolio purposes.

 PRODUCTION & EQUIPMENT